DeadmanXXXII/Pitch_Deck/README.md

 Some products available will include staff pricing due to the necessity of their actions being the product bought. i.e. Pentesting, Red team operations, content creation etc.

-Certainly!
-Here's the completed content for **Slide 9: Go-to-Market Strategy** and **Slide 10: Financial Projections** with all the details filled in:

----

 ### **Slide 9: Go-to-Market Strategy**

 #### **Marketing Channels:**